pdjr-n2k/TMP106/README.md

 [Maxim DS18B20](https://www.hobbytronics.co.uk/datasheets/DS18B20.pdf)
 temperature sensor.
-These devices connect to the **TMP106** over a OneWire bus and are individually identified by a hardware address which the module configuration process uses to uniquely associate each device with a temperature sensor channel.
+These devices connect to the **TMP106** over a OneWire bus and are individually identified by a hardware address.

 The module has six electrically isolated three-pole terminal blocks (labelled A through F) which allow temperature sensor devices to be